Adversarial Robustness for Code: Adversarial Training for Code

 Given a program $x$, associated ground-truth label $y$, and a~set of valid modifications $\Delta(x)$ that can be applied over~$x$, our goal is to select a subset of them $\mods \subseteq \Delta(x)$ such that the inner term in the adversarial risk formula $\max_{\mods \subseteq \Delta(x)} \ell(f(x + \mods), y)$ is maximized.
 Solving for the optimal $\mods$ is highly non-trivial since: \captionn{i} $\mods$ is an ordered sequence rather than a single modification, \captionn{ii} the set of valid modifications $\Delta(x)$ is typically very large, and \captionn{iii} the modification can potentially perform arbitrary rewrites of the program (due to sequence substitutions).
-Thus, we focus on solving this maximization approximately, inline with how it is solved in other domains (e.g., visual robustness \cite{madry2018towards}).
-Specifically, we aim to find a~counter-example that leads to an incorrect prediction.
+Thus, we focus on solving this maximization approximately, inline with how it is solved in other domains.
+In what follows, we discuss three approximate approaches to achieve this and discuss their advantages and limitations.

-\paragraph{Greedy search} As our first heuristic we use greedy search that randomly samples a sequence of modifications $\mods \subseteq \Delta(x)$ until a counter-example is found.
-The main advantages of this heuristic is that it is simple, easy to implement, relatively fast to perform and already very effective at finding counter-examples, especially early in training.

-\paragraph{Guiding search by importance of program positions} A~disadvantage of greedy search is that it samples program positions to be modified \emph{regardless} of how important they are for a given prediction.
-To address this issue, we perform the following two steps: \captionn{i} we first interpret the decisions of the model by evaluating it on the input $x=\langle p, l \rangle$ without any modifications (i.e., $f(x)$) and computing an \textit{attribution} score $\va \in \sR^{\abs{p}}$ for each position in the program $p$; intuitively, higher attribution scores correspond to more relevant positions, and \captionn{ii} we sample positions to be modified proportionally to the \textit{attribution} scores $\va + \epsilon$.
-Note that we add small $\epsilon \in \sR$ to ensure that all positions that can potentially affect the prediction have non-zero probability of being modified.
-Formally, the \textit{attribution} score $\va$ for a model~$f$ and a sample $(x, y) \in \dataset$ is computed~as: